-The Newfoundland and Labrador Centre for Applied Health Research hosts a Research Exchange Group that focuses on Rural, Northern, and Aboriginal Health.
+The Newfoundland and Labrador Centre for Applied Health Research hosts a Research Exchange Group that focuses on Rural and Northern Health.
 The purpose of this group is to facilitate networking amongst researchers, graduate students, and policy makers who are interested in this particular area of applied health research.
 The group meets quarterly to exchange information and ideas about research projects and proposals, potential sources of funding, and opportunities for training and knowledge exchange.

 November 4, 2019 Journey of Collaboration: Partnering with Indigenous peoples to co-design health and wellness programs and services in Western Newfoundland & Labrador

 Western Health, in partnership with Qalipu First Nation, was successful in obtaining a Health Services Integration Fund (HSIF) grant for the project “Journey of Collaboration: Partnering with Indigenous people to develop an engagement strategy and implementation plan to co-design the health and wellness programs and services within Western NL”.
 A project steering committee has been established to provide guidance for this project, which includes Western Health, Qalipu First Nation, Memorial’s Grenfell Campus, the Western Regional School of Nursing, and the Mi’kmaq community.
 The goal of all participants is to build upon Western Health’s Person and Family Centered Care (PFCC) strategy to include Indigenous voices in the planning and co-design of health and wellness programs and services in the region.
 Mariel Parcon, Regional Manager Research and Evaluation, Western Health, presented.